 - Specialist offering for the Culturally & Linguistically Diverse Communities (CALD).

 Asha’s provides psychological first aid in domestic crisis situations through mobile counselling services.
 She is involved in bringing awareness of domestic violence in the community and advocates for the safety of women and children.

 Asha’s multi-disciplinary background in banking, finance and eCommerce underpins her interest in the use of technology to improve mental health well-being.
-She is currently working on the use of virtual reality applications in the treatment of mental health.
-Asha teaches at a top tier university and is researching domestic violence models of care for CALD communities and management.
+She is currently trialling Virtual Reality applications in the treatment of stress reduction and anxiety.
+Asha teaches at a top tier university and is researching domestic violence models of care for CALD communities.